 Russian Children's Welfare Society - The Petroushka Ball - New York City

-Photos from the Petroushka Ball 2009 in New York City
+Petroushka Ball 2011, Waldorf Astoria, New York City

 And indeed everybody in the room looked with a smile of pleasure